Construction Defect Lawyer in Charleston, SC

 Get Uniquely Qualified Counsel in Your Corner

 At Sanders Law Firm, LLC, we represent commercial and residential property owners and contractors in all phases of construction disputes in both state and federal courts.
 With an engineering degree from Clemson University (1989) and a law degree from the University of South Carolina (1992), Thomas O. ("T.O.")
-Sanders, IV is one of the few attorneys in Charleston uniquely qualified to handle these matters and can ensure that your construction defect matter is handled with knowledge and vigilance it deserves.
+Sanders, IV is one of the few attorneys in Charleston uniquely qualified to handle these matters.
+He can ensure that your construction defect matter is handled with the knowledge and vigilance it deserves.

 South Carolina Construction Defect Law

-In South Carolina laws, builders are provided with an automatic right to cure to fix construction defects discovered by owners.
-The "right to cure" gives contractors an opportunity to fix any of the construction errors within a window of time before the property owner can file a suit.
-S.C.
-Code Ann. §40-59-840 homeowners have three years from the date they know or should have known of a problem to file suit before losing their right.
-Also, an eight-year statute of repose applies.
+In South Carolina, builders have the right to cure a construction defect.
+This "right to cure" gives contractors an opportunity to fix any of the construction errors within a window of time before the property owner can file a suit.
+A Notice of Claim must first be served on the contractor per S.C.
+Code Ann. §40-59-840.
+Homeowners have three years from the date they knew, or should have known, of a problem to file suit before losing their right.
+This must be done within an eight-year statute of repose.

 What to Prove in a Construction Defect Lawsuit in South Carolina